 Mike Miller believed.
 So did Gerhild, Vickie, Carl and Danny.
 And dozens of others, who started with no knowledge of how, and, in some cases, of what.

-They took charge of their life and their retirement, and created a secure future.
+They took charge of their life, created a secure future and thrive in retirement.